top of page

 • SYNOPSIS

-This course provides an analytic and applied overview of both microeconomics and macroeconomics.
-Economics is not primarily a set of answers, but rather a method of reasoning.
-This course also provides students with the conceptual tools necessary to understand and work effectively in today's interconnected world by developing strategic perspectives that link this changing environment, the state of the global industry, and the capabilities and position of the firm.
+This course provides an analytic and applied overview of both microeconomics and macroeconomics, ensuring conceptual understanding of multiple levels within the complex discipline of economics as a whole.
+Moreover, the course also provides students with the conceptual tools necessary to understand and work effectively in today's interconnected world by developing strategic perspectives that link this dynamic environment, the state of the global industry, and the capabilities and position of the firm.
 The course provides frameworks for identifying and taking advantage of the opportunities presented in a dynamic global environment at the country and industry levels.
 It then focuses on firm-level strategic choices regarding where to engage in which activities.
 Finally, it covers the challenges of integrating the multiple perspectives, functions, and interests that constitute the multinational firm.

 LEARNING OUTCOMES